"Live it, to learn it."

 In Early Years and Key Stage 1, staff follow the Read Write Inc Programme for phonics and reading, supported by an online resource called Phonics Bug.
 Please see the attached document at the bottom of this page to find out more about the Read Write Inc Programme.

 When planning Guided Reading, teachers tailor the texts they are using to support the genre they are teaching in English lessons.
 The books used are selected from a wide range, but staff also have access to the Project X scheme and an online resource called Bug Club.

 For more detailed information about the Curriculum Themes for each Year Group, please see the links below.
 These are working documents which will be updated and amended throughout the year, but give an indication of the curriculum coverage for each subject in each term.
-Additionally, each Year Group produces a termly Topic Map which will be issued to parents at the start of each Half Term and posted on the Year Group Web Page in Our Learning.
+Additionally, each Year Group produces a termly Topic Map which will be published on the Year Group Home Page in Our Learning each half term.